nicosammito/nicosammito/README.md

 ✨ **Glad to see you here**

 I'm a 16 years old student living in Germany.
 I'm a passionate learner who's always willing to learn and work across programming.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies.
-I'm currently into Web & Java Development.
+I'm currently into Web & App development.
+I mainly develop in HTML, CSS, JS, PHP, Dart and Flutter.

 <br>